harrywm/aoc/README.md

-# aoc-go
+# aoc
-Advent of Code - Golang
+Advent of Code